who-blackbird/who-blackbird.github.io/contents/alignment.md

 samtools stats alignment/SL2_CoV.sort.bam > stats/SL2_samtools_stats.txt
 ```

 Explore the results obtained from samtools stats, and comprare them with the NanoStat output.
-Which one provides more information?
+- Which one provides more information?
+- Compare the number of mapped vs unmapped reads.
+Why do you think there are so many unmapped ones?

 Additional information for the `samtools stats` output can be found [here](https://www.htslib.org/doc/samtools-stats.html).